 “I will not, not now nor ever, surrender to rheumatism.
 It doesn’t belong to me.
 I will defeat it.”

-One to two attacks of pain attacks per night that woke me were common at that time.
+One to two attacks of pain per night that woke me were common at that time.
 The pain I experienced pushed my understanding of what pain can be to a whole new level.

 If I then quickly put my body in an upright position, the pain subsided within two hours.
 To continue lying there and sleeping during the pain attacks was by no means to be considered.